Grails-Plugin-Consortium/grails-cxf-client/readme.md

 }
 ```

-In additiona, any general SOAPFaultException thrown can be caught as well.
+In addition, any general SOAPFaultException thrown can be caught as well.

 ```groovy
 try {